jaycbaby/timelineproj/README.md

     [ACCOMPLISHED: changed API call to generate most relevant articles based on relevancy instead of of chronological. made keywords more specific (NSA, snowden, survelliance)]

-- embedding multimedia. no access to video or audio assets. picture are low-resolution
-    pTODO: need to apply for a higher level API key from the Guardian to get access to HQ assets]
+- embedding multimedia. no access to video or audio assets. picture are low-resolution [TODO: need to apply for a higher level API key from the Guardian to get access to HQ assets]

 Moving forward:
 - allowing users to generate timeline and filtering by country keyword (NSA's involvement with Russia, UK, etc)